el-hult/adventofcode2016/README.md

 I ran `stack build --test --fast --file-watch --exec "aoc2016 <dayNr>"` where `<dayNr>` is the day, to run test suites and my current day.

+You might notice that most days lie in the `old` folder.
+That is because boring long bild times is yuck, and I wanted shorter ones.
+So I did the @taschan way and made a single package for each day.
+Or rather, from day 21 and forward.
+So in that case, there is a new executable, and `stack build --test --fast --file-watch --exec "day21"`

 ## Alternative running
 Another way to run the code is with `ghcid`.
 I find it REALLY nice for these small things.
 To run Day17 upon saves, and revealing the package HUnit, executing the test-function and also all eval-expresions run the stuff below.
 See also https://github.com/ndmitchell/ghcid